TYChen1102/ac215_SmartEats/README.md

     │   ├── Pipfile                        # Define necessary packages and requirements
     │   ├── Pipfile.lock
     │   └── nutrition_predict_disease.py   # Load models and dataset to predict diseases risks
-    ├── data-versioning
-    │   ├── Dockerfile                     # To build the container for data versioning │   ├── Pipfile                        # Define packages used in data versioning │   ├── Pipfile.lock
-    │   ├── docker-shell.sh
-    │   ├── docker-entrypoint.sh
-    │   └── smarteats_data.dvc
     ├── secrets
     └── docker-shell.sh                    # Combine 4 containers in Data Pipeline (see below) and print final suggestions from fine-tuned LLm with RAG